 The new art gallery is also now an amazing supporter for the local breeding colony of Kittiwakes; helping to raise awareness for the Tyne Kittiwakes.

 “Perhaps more ambitious projects are needed, such as artificial cliffs.”
 Read More

-Over one-hundred pairs of Kittiwakes currently nest on the Kittiwake Tower and there continues to be capacity for more should the Kittiwakes themselves choose to nest there.
+More than 120 pairs of Kittiwakes currently nest on the Kittiwake Tower and there continues to be capacity for more should the Kittiwakes themselves choose to nest there.
 It is amazing that Gateshead Council have funded the design, construction and maintenance of this artificial structure, which provides much needed space for Tyne Kittiwakes to nest.
 The nesting birds are also ringed, so their movements can be monitored which helps with research.

 “The artificial tower has been a great success.
 The Kittiwakes love it, and successfully fledge young birds; helping to bring life to the next generation every year.”